lkolada/fakenewschallenge/README.md

 The examples of classes can be found below.

 Article (Body ID: 1403):
-"Reports that Comcast will deny Internet service to users of the Tor Internet browser are false, the company says in a new blog post.
+>Reports that Comcast will deny Internet service to users of the Tor Internet browser are false, the company says in a new blog post.
 The browser lets users surf the web with a higher degree of anonymity, making it more difficult for hackers (or the government) to follow them around the Internet.\n\nComcast’s Jason Livingood wrote in today’s post:\n\nComcast is not asking customers to stop using Tor, or any other browser for that matter.
-We have no policy against Tor, or any other browser or software. (...)"
+We have no policy against Tor, or any other browser or software. (...)

 * Agree: 'Comcast Says You Can Keep Your Tor'
 * Disagree: 'Comcast blocks Tor'